 A special race was organised for officials, in order to promote rowing, our Championship and the European Week of Sport.
 Other activities were offered as well, open to everyone, including more traditional like running and cycling, as well as less known like canoe polo - a kayak-basketball and fuwate - a mixture of football, volleyball and squash.

-EUSA also encouraged our member federations and universities that take part in our events to organise their own activities, with special emphasis the Focus day for sport and education.
+EUSA also encourages our member federations and universities that take part in our events to organise their own activities, with special emphasis on sport and education.

 For more information about the European Week of Sport, please see